openstack/ansible-collections-openstack/README.md

 Ansible OpenStack collection aka `openstack.cloud` provides Ansible modules and Ansible plugins for managing OpenStack clouds.
 It is supported and maintained by the OpenStack community.

+**NOTE:** We need and value your contributions!
+Maintaining this collection is a community effort.
+We are all both users and developers of this collection at the same time.
+If you find a bug, please report it.
+If you have fixed a bug, please submit a patch.
+If you need new functionality which is not covered by this collection yet, please extend an existing module or submit a new one.
+Our [Contributing](#contributing) section below has tons of docs to check out.
+Please get in touch!

 ## Branches and Non Backward Compatibility ⚠️

 Our codebase has been split into two separate release series, `2.x.x` and `1.x.x`: